corinnc/is6812/README.md

 at risk of default to ensure no loss in profits.
 Success Metrics:
-The project will be a success if the probability of default increases of Home Credit baseline metrics and use those metrics to determine the return on investment and identify increases in profitability.
+The project will be a success if the probability of default increases of Home Credit baseline metrics from our baseline model.
+We will use ROC-AUC as model success metric when determining which model to use as our best performing model.
+We will also probabily outcomes from the best model to determine the return on investment and identify increases in profitability and losses.
 Achieving this will be an indicator of model success in determining applicants default risk.

 **Analytics Approach**